 City Center Art Level 1 is a beginner level art studio class for youth ages 2nd grade through 5th grade.
-The prerequisites for the class are simply an interest in art making displayed by the child.
-No basic skills or knowledge will be required to enter CCA 1.
+The only prerequisite is a strong interest in art.
+No basic skills or knowledge will be required to enter the.
 CCA 1 is taught according to SOE’s Studio-based teaching philosophy, in which artist-teachers facilitate the production of each child’s creative ideas through engaging them with the studio and teaching the fundamentals of technique required to bring each child’s individual project to fruition.
 Upon completion of CCA 1, and before graduating to CCA 2, each student should know:

 - Basic color theory